 These universe cards feature space terms outside our solar system such as “black hole,” “pulsar,” and “brown dwarf” as well as actual space structures like the Helix nebula and Andromeda Galaxy.
-When making these cards, I used the National Geographic Space Encyclopedia (affiliate link), Wikipedia, and the NASA website for reference.
+When making these cards, I mainly used the National Geographic Space Encyclopedia for reference.

 As with the solar system cards, my kids had fun playing with these universe cards even though they are pretty young.
 My older son is learning to sound out words, so he was able to match label cards to the pictures with some help.
 For example, I’ll say, “This card shows a picture of the universe (or Milky Way galaxy/pulsar/supernova/etc).
 Which card do you think goes with it?”
 He’s not 100% reading, but he can usually figure it out, especially using the control cards to compare.
 My preschooler likes to match the picture cards to the same picture on the control cards.
 Older kids could use these cards as a Montessori-style self-correcting activity to test their own knowledge or they could be used for a multi-player, memory-style matching game.

 Recommended Age Range: Kindergarten, Elementary, Middle School, High School

 Cost: Less than $3 in used supplies (Even cheaper if you don’t laminate them or use contact paper instead.)

 - paper (for printing Universe Cards and the corresponding Control Cards)